Chart Color Schemes

 Vaucluse has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified ten projects likely to affect the region.
-Notable ones are Kincoppal-Rose Bay School Campus Masterplan, Parsley Bay Pump Station, Rose Bay Place Plan Implementation, and Tivoli Ave, Rose Bay.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified ten projects likely to impact the area.
+Notable projects include Kincoppal-Rose Bay School Campus Masterplan, Parsley Bay Pump Station, Rose Bay Place Plan Implementation, and Tivoli Ave, Rose Bay.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.